 - The Archmage: He used to be Supreme Patriarch and the leader of almost all wizards in the Empire.
 He remains the leader of Bright Order, the greatest pyromancer in the realm, and one of the Empire's most powerful and respected wizards.

-- Elemental Hair: His hair and beard are a fiery copper-red.
+- Elemental Hair Colors: His hair and beard are a fiery copper-red.

 - Mood-Swinger: In Warhammer Fantasy Roleplay, he's described as having the sort of highly tempestuous personality common among red wizards, and can quickly switch between extremes of mirth and anger.